vefunder/protocol-research-review/articles/Silo_Finance.md

 In summary, Silo introduces a few innovations and a new money market primitive aiming to make lending markets less risky, while simultaneously improving market access for long-tail assets.
 The ability to protect tokens from borrowers can be a very interesting feature for other DAOs to deploy their tokens and borrow tokens against them.

-The risk reduction, however, has one trade-off with the current design: Borrowing at Silo can initially result in up to six transactions.
-First, <allow deposit> and <deposit> of the collateral, then <borrow> the bridge asset, then again <allow deposit> and <deposit> the bridge asset, before finally the targeted asset can be <borrowed>.
+The risk reduction, however, has one trade-off with the current desig, that is borrowing at Silo can initially result in up to six transactions.
+A typical transaction sequence might be:

+* `allow deposit` of collateral (only required the first time)
+* `deposit` collateral
+* `borrow` the bridge asset
+* `allow deposit` of bridged asset (only required the first time)
+* `deposit` bridged asset
+* `borrow` target asset

 Reversing it will incur another four transactions.
 The image below displays an example of the Silo dashboard for depositing APE, borrowing ETH, then depositing ETH to borrow CVX.

 ![Silo_Dashboard](https://user-images.githubusercontent.com/89845409/200535504-2d97c75a-aeb7-4025-8c3c-3c31626f8288.png)

 (source: [Blog](https://medium.com/silo-protocol/silo-is-live-in-beta-mainnet-94b6b0164258))

 This splits the risk for the user into two.
 For instance, if CVX moons to the point that the user might get liquidated, the originally deposited APE is still safe.
 On the other hand, this can be rather costly, especially on the Ethereum mainnet, and might be a blocker for smaller accounts to use Silo as intended.
-The team is working on new features to improve this, but it will take some time.
+When talking to the team they revealed that they are working on a swap-like feature to improve this.
+And the long-term vision is to enable a unified health-factor, that will allow all isolated positions to be unified and managed as one, but this will take time to build.
 The introduction of XAI as a bridge asset might improve this too, as most users are typically looking to borrow stable assets.
 They can now do that where XAI is enabled as a bridge asset, but more on that in the next section.

 # The XAI Stablecoin